2S5 Giatsint-S: Production history

 Russian Army 2S5 howitzers during a field exercise in 2020.

 Production of the 2S5 Giatsint-S (Hyacinth) started in 1976 along with the towed version the 2A36 Giatsint-B. It uses a chassis modified from the SA-4 Krug surface-to-air missile system with good cross-country mobility and is powered by a V-59 diesel engine which develops 520 hp.
 Giatsint-S can carry 30 152 mm rounds with a range of 28 kilometers, or 33-40 kilometers for rocket-assisted projectiles.
 In addition to high explosives, the gun can also fire HEAT, cluster, smoke and nuclear projectiles.
 Deploying to fire the gun takes 3 minutes, and it can sustain a rate of fire of 5 to 6 rounds per minute.
 Most of the crew, with the exception of the gunner, deploys outside of the vehicle while firing.
 It is usually accompanied by an ammunition carrier with an additional 30 rounds of ammunition.

 The 2S5 was introduced into service in 1978, replacing the 130 mm M46 field gun battalions in Soviet artillery brigades at the Army and Front level, and has also been known as the M1981 by the United States.
 Production ceased in 1991.

+Supplies of a new wheeled version codenamed 2S44 Giatsint-K reportedly begun in December 2024.
+The version hosts the undercarriage of the 2S43 Malva.